 Today, leading healthcare leaders to recognize the potential of AI as a valuable strategy to diagnose disease and sickness, create more effective treatments, and develop innovative medicines more quickly.
 AI-based technologies have proved, over the last decade, that they can effectively emulate and supplement the power of the human brain and provide real and advanced life-saving and quality-of-life treatment solutions.

-The challenges in operationalizing and integrating artificial intelligence solutions into existing healthcare systems are numerous, even though this set of technologies is one of the most substantial growth areas in the biomedical field.
+The challenges in operationalizing and integrating artificial intelligence solutions into existing healthcare systems are numerous, even though this technology set is one of the most substantial growth areas in the biomedical field.
 The AI community must develop and employ a formal structure incorporating best practices for ethical inclusivity, software design and development, implementation and support science, and human-computer interaction.

 “Although some AI applications for health care business operations are likely to be poised for full automation, most of the near-term dialogue around AI in health care should focus on promoting, developing, and evaluating tools that support human cognition rather than replacing it.”